ptrpl4/GitBookWiki/apps-and-tools/monitoring/monitoring-tools.md

 - Dashboards and visualization (like Grafana)
 - Long-term storage & analytics (like Mimir)
 - Logs & distributed tracing (extra features)

+## OpenTelemetry (OTel)

+Tool to generate, collect, and export telemetry data (metrics, logs, and traces.